tylerpcarter/inls161/refsheets/examples/usconstitution.md

 ***These eBooks Were Prepared By Thousands of Volunteers!***

-layout: default

-title: The United States' Constitution
+Title: The United States' Constitution

-author:  Founding Fathers
+Author:  Founding Fathers

-release-date: December, 1975  [EBook #5]
+Release Date: December, 1975  [EBook #5]
 [This file was first posted on August 19, 2003] [Previous update: April 14, 2006]
 [Last updated: April 1, 2015]

-edition: 11
+Edition: 11

-language: English
+Language: English

 ---